lmrhody/PraxisSpring17/praxis_syllabus17.md

 **Individual Lab Journals**

 Each student will keep an individual journal that should be used to catalogue weekly activities and progress, explore sticky questions, share personal reflections, and work through problems.
 Journals can be posted publicly to the course blog or kept privately.
-They should be shared with Prof. Wythoff every week and are *due by midnight, Sunday.*
+They should be shared with Prof. Rhody every week and are *due by midnight, Sunday.*

-You must let Prof. Wythoff know where you will be keeping your journal by midnight, February 15th, when your first post is due.
+You must let Prof. Rhody know where you will be keeping your journal by midnight, February 8th, when your first post is due.

 **Project Requirements**

 - Projects should relate to the digital humanities as explored through the Fall semester.
 - Project plans should address all aspects of the project life cycle, from development to deployment to testing to launch to sustainability.
-- Projects must be public and project code must be open source and accessible online.
+- Projects must be made publicly available and project code must be open source and accessible online.
 - All code must be logically organized and clearly documented.
 - A prototype of the project must be realized by the end of the semester.
 - Projects will be launched publicly at the final class of the year.